 She felt awkward about leaving Damien when he was so obviously emotionally compromised, but she wanted to stay in the dorms even less.
 She had to get away.
-“Maybe you should go home to Westbay Manor for a couple days,” she said, feeling useless.
+“Maybe you should go home to Westbay Manor for a couple of days,” she said.

 Damien gave her a one-shouldered shrug.

-With another useless squeeze of his shoulder, Sebastien walked away, leaving Damien standing alone in the dorms behind her.
-Her words of comfort to Damien rang hollow in her ears, and she hugged herself, pressing her fingers into her arms until her finger joints ached and the dull pain of a future bruise bloomed in her skin.
+With another uncomfortable squeeze of his shoulder, Sebastien walked away, leaving Damien standing alone in the dorms behind her.
+Her words of comfort to Damien rang hollow in her ears, and she hugged herself, pressing her fingers into her arms until her joints ached and the dull pain of a future bruise bloomed beneath her skin.

-She took the tubes down the side of the white cliffs and hailed a carriage, uncaring of the cost.
-“Take me to Dryden Manor,” she told the driver before slumping into the seat.
+She took the tubes down the side of the white cliffs and hailed a carriage, heedless of the cost.
+“Take me to Dryden Manor,” she told the driver.

 1/16/22: This is the first of 6 bonus chapters brought to you by my lovely patrons!